-Corn Flies Have Invaded the Evansville Area – What You Need to Know
+Corn Flies Are Back in the Evansville Area – What You Need to Know

 Corn Flies, Hover Flies, Sweat Bees, whatever you want to call them, they are everywhere in the Evansville area these days, and I think we can all agree, regardless of what they're name is, they are annoying, to put it mildly.

 The little buggers pop up in the Tri-State every summer, and they're nearly impossible to escape.
 They're in our yards, at the baseball fields, on the golf course, they're everywhere.
 And where you see one, there's likely hundreds, if not thousands of them flying around, or hovering around the ground, being irritating.

 So what are they exactly, and should we be concerned?
 Here's what you need to know —